image-js/image-js-docs/docs/Glossary.md

 ### Kernel

-In image processing, a [Kernel](<https://en.wikipedia.org/wiki/Kernel_(image_processing)> 'wikipedia link on kernel') is a small matrix of numerical values that is used to perform operations such as convolution on an image.
+A [Kernel](<https://en.wikipedia.org/wiki/Kernel_(image_processing)> 'wikipedia link on kernel') is a small matrix of numerical values that is used to perform operations such as convolution on an image.
 Kernels are a fundamental concept in various image processing techniques and are employed to modify, enhance, or extract specific features from an image.

 ### Mask

-In image processing, a mask is a small matrix or grid of values that is used to perform various operations on an image.
+A mask is a small matrix or grid of values that is used to perform various operations on an image.
 These operations can include filtering, convolution, blurring, sharpening, edge detection, and more.
 Masks are fundamental tools in image processing because they allow you to modify and enhance images by applying various mathematical operations to each pixel.

 ### Morphology